nxskok/pasias/docs/13-dates-and-times.md

 from being admitted to last followup, which is my `diff2`.
 My output from `glimpse` confirms that.

-Of course, checking that the first few values match is a nice confirmation, but is not actually a *proof*.
+Extra: of course, checking that the first few values match is a nice confirmation, but is not actually a *proof*.
 For that, we should compare all 500 values, and it would be best to do it in such a way that R is comparing all 500 values for us, since it would be a lot